kanidm/kanidm/kanidm_book/src/choosing_a_domain_name.md

 * domain - This is the domain you "own".
 It is the highest level entity.
 An example would be `example.com` (since you do not own `.com`).
 * subdomain - A subdomain is a domain name space under the domain.
 A subdomains of `example.com` are `a.example.com` and `b.example.com`.
 Each subdomain can have further subdomains.
-* domain name - This is any named entity within your domain or it's subdomains.
+* domain name - This is any named entity within your domain or its subdomains.
 This is the umbrella term, referring to all entities in the domain. `example.com`, `a.example.com`, `host.example.com` are all valid domain names with the domain `example.com`.
 * origin - An origin defines a URL with a protocol scheme, optional port number and domain name components.
 An example is `https://host.example.com`
 * effective domain - This is the extracted domain name from an origin excluding port and scheme.